vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 23 commits since the previous release, including 11 fixes.
+More than 25 commits since the previous release, including 12 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Jun  6 02:39:14 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Jun  7 02:38:01 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER